How to Apply for Housing

 Bay Area Housing Authorities

-When the Public Housing site-based wait list is open, OHA announces publicly that it will accept Pre-Applications.
+When the Public Housing or Project-Based site-based wait list is open, OHA announces publicly that it will accept Pre-Applications.
 OHA uses a lottery process to select pre-applications for the site-based waitlist.
 OHA will take pre-applications that are submitted and randomly assign a lottery number to each pre-application.
-Following the lottery, a site-based wait list is established and when housing becomes available names are pulled from the site-based wait lists.
+Following the lottery, a site-based waitlist is established, and when housing becomes available, names are drawn from the site-based waitlist.
 Before anyone can be offered housing, they must first be deemed eligible.

 The eligibility screening process includes: